StarnSim/StarnSim/README.md

 I am a Project Director who has recently trained as a Full Stack Developer.

 Previously, I led a department where I managed large-scale campaigns generating over a million in annual revenue and led a team of 12.
-This background in project management and creative problem-solving fueled my transition to tech.
+This background in project management and creative problem-solving fuelled my transition to tech.

 My journey into coding began out of a natural curiosity and a deep-seated interest in technology, prompting me to complete a Full Stack Engineering Bootcamp in early 2024.
 Beyond coding, I'm an avid learner, diving into podcasts, YouTube videos, and online courses on a variety of topics—from investing and emerging technologies to history and neuroplasticity.
 Most recently, I finished a course on AI through Codecademy and Udacity.